KrisFlyer

 KrisFlyer is the name given by Singapore Airlines to its frequent-flyer programme and airport lounges.
-The name is derived from the kris in the Singapore Airlines logo.
+KrisFlyer also applies to Scoot, the airline's low-cost subsidiary.

 KrisFlyer miles

-KrisFlyer miles can be earned and redeemed on Singapore Airlines own services as well as with Singapore Airlines' Low-cost subsidiary Scoot and KrisFlyer partners.
+KrisFlyer miles can be earned and redeemed on Singapore Airlines own services as well as with Singapore Airlines' low-cost subsidiary Scoot and KrisFlyer partners.
 Partners include all Star Alliance members, non-Star Alliance airline partners, and selected hotel chains as well as car-hire companies.
 KrisFlyer is divided into KrisFlyer, KrisFlyer Elite Silver and KrisFlyer Elite Gold, which correspond to Star Alliance Silver and Gold, respectively.

 Elite Silver and Elite Gold status is given to passengers who have accrued 25,000 and 50000 mi, respectively, within a 12-month period.
 The 12-month period is predefined according to when a passenger initially applied for KrisFlyer membership, so travelling 25000 mi over a 12-month period may not qualify for Silver status unless it corresponds with the 12-month period assigned to them by Singapore Airlines.